techsolx/dotfiles/Readme.md

 These are my dotfiles.
-I did this edit in vim.
+I did this edit in vim and it pulled newline